-Make use of our cutting-edge language natural technology to interpret text inputs, enhance information, and flexible bots that can speak different languages. you can configure triggers, parameters, and responses right within the bot-builder.
+Make use of our cutting-edge language processing natural technology to interpret text inputs, enhance important information, and construct flexible bots that can speak different languages. you can configure triggers, parameters, and responses right within the bot-builder.

 Using Cutting-Edge NLP technology and low-code features for quicker development, the platform offers an intuitive user interface for training, developing, testing, connecting, and monitoring chatbots integrated into sap and third-party solutions.